 If you are looking to bring in a little more money, there is always the selling route.
 Facebook Marketplace can often be a good location to sell clothing in bulk, otherwise there are apps like Thred Up or even selling through local thrift shops.

 While I’m not always a fan of selling clothing online (time-consuming), I am always a fan of combining money and minimalism whenever possible.
-If you want more ideas on how to increase your income on your minimalist journey, check out my Of Money and Minimalism training.

 The storing option is best for those of you out there who are going, “But what if…”